harddal/SYNASM/README.md

     Can use strings for DCO

-    Being assembly, easier to write than straight binary
+    Being assembly, it's easier to write than straight binary

 Instructions for use: